sofiadarkeweb/di-rss/README.md

 ## Issues that came up

 After published the site got listed as unsafe after a couple of days.
 Possible reasons:

+- The url to convert the rss to json contained some dirty code.
-The deployed site returned too much data from the hook (fixed now) or the url to convert the rss to json contained some dirty code.
+- The deployed site returned too much data from the hook (fixed now)

+Got the site into google console to research the problem

 ## How to run the project locally